WeirdCuttlefish/fysh/README.md

 # fysh
 Fish love music but don't like ads!
-Fysh is a C++ program designed to skip Spotify ads.
+Fortunately they have Fysh, a C++ program designed to skip Spotify ads.

 Currently, fysh only supports Windows.